adgear/html5_zip_file/README.md

 Validation requires running the "unzip -t" and "unzip -l" commands in subprocesses, and parsing the stdout in a ruby parent process.

-A limit of 100 kilobytes is placed on the output of the subprocess, to limit the damage a runaway (possibly malicious) subprocess can do to its parent.
-See Subprocess::MAX_CHUNKS.

 ### Zip unpacking

 Currently, the file is unpacked to a target directory with 'unzip -d'.